johanan/odata-metadata-processor/README.md

 If you need to parse metadata you can use [Olingo(ts-odatajs)](https://www.npmjs.com/package/ts-odatajs) or [JayData(@odata/metadata)](https://www.npmjs.com/package/@odata/metadata).
 You don't need a parser to use this library.
 As long as you pass it an object that implements the `ODataMetadata` interface.

 ## Why a Metadata Processor
 OData metadata is great.
 It can easily give root entity names, property names, property types, reltionships, and more.
 The downside is that the metadata is self referential.
-Everytime you need to the definition of an entity you have to search the entire document again.
+Everytime you need to look up the definition of an entity you have to search the entire document again.

 For example:
 ```xml